-- 4. Why do you think the woman spoke about Jesus? - 5.
-Why do you think they listened to her? - 6.
+- 4. Why do you think the woman spoke about Jesus? - Excited.
+She knew something that others needed and should want. - 5.
+Why do you think they listened to her? - Others came to find out about Jesus themselves and came to believe He was the Saviour of the world. - 6.
 What are you challenged by in this story?